 - 2 tbsp beef bullion (we like "better than bullion")

 - 1 tbsp corn starch

 - 2 cups shredded cheese ( we used a mix of aged cheddar and gruyere)

-First make the mashed potatoes.
 Peel the potatoes and place them in a pot with 1 tsp salt.
 Cover with water and bring to a boil.
 Cook until the potatoes are fork tender.
+About 10 mins.
 Drain them and put them back into the pot.
 Either rice them or mash them well and mix in the butter, milk and salt.
 Set aside.

 Finally, put it all together.
-Cut a few yorkshire puddings in half and place them in small oven proof dishes.
-Spoon a bunch of the filling into and on top of the yorkshire pudding.
+Cut a slit in each yorkshire pudding and place them in small oven proof dishes or on a tray.
+Spoon a bunch of the filling into and on top of each yorkshire pudding.
 Top with a good dollop of mashed potatoes and a handful of shredded cheese.
 Place back in the oven till the cheese is melted and the filling is bubbling.